 Nikko, move, they’re finishing up, I need them stalled, twenty seconds.

 Greasy, “The final payment on delivery, right?”

 I’m scooting up the street towards the car.

 Swiss ignores him, distracted, “Lovely young things in New York,” eyes on Nikko, short skirt swaying, longs legs beckon attention.

 She strolls adorably down the sidewalk towards me, a mobile plugged in her ear, hips in time with music that isn’t playing.
 She’s listening to nothing but they don’t know that.
-Five feet the front of the car, she drops the phone, the plug comes out, it bounces on the sidewalk, protected by an Otterbox Defender that contingency.
+Five feet the front of the car, she drops the phone, the plug comes out, it bounces on the sidewalk, protected by an Otterbox Defender just for that contingency.

 She curses in Japanese, grabbing closer attention from the men.
 She turns her back to them and bends over straight legged to pick up the device, the backpack slips off and hits the concrete.
 Now she has two things to gather up, while she takes her time mumbling to herself, the men take their time staring at the endless legs and slip of panty exposed for their viewing pleasure.

 Big Boy, “I gotta tool for her kit.”